Are you marketing your technical legal skill set?

 No corporate legal department, law firm, or agency can function without SMEs, senior, and mid-level lawyers.
 You’re the ones who get the work done.

 If you’re a mid-level lawyer, then you’ve gotten your feet wet and you’ve had the chance to experience the practice of law.
 If you’re an SME or senior-level lawyer, you may have already practiced law in a variety of settings.
-Either way, when considering your lateral move, you’re prioritizing long-term stability, balance, and functional / technical expertise—unlike executive-track or partnership-track lawyers making rain or climbing the corporate or law firm ladder in management and supervisory roles.
+Either way, you’re prioritizing long-term stability, work-life balance, and functional / technical expertise as an individual contributor—unlike executive-track or partnership-track lawyers who are focused on climbing the corporate or law firm ladder in business development, management, and supervisory roles.

 You make up a varied group:

 Senior attorneys: 8+ years of experience as an attorney

 Mid-level attorneys: 3 to 7-ish years into your career

 Subject matter experts (SMEs) and functional experts: Non-executive track lawyers committed a discrete practice area, like patent law, family law, criminal law, employment law, labor law, immigration law, or e-discovery project management

 Service lawyers: Attorneys committed to a non-executive role in a particular type of setting, like career prosecutors or defense attorneys, counsel in legal services corporations, general practice attorneys in small firms, and sole practitioners

 Lawyers in JD-Advantage Roles: Non-executive track attorneys leveraging their law degree in areas where bar passage may not always be required, like management consulting, contract management, corporate governance, compliance, public policy, privacy, and cybersecurity

 If you’re in this stage of your legal career, you may have some sense of where you’d like your career to go or, at least, where you don’t want your career to go.
 We’ll help you get there.